Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

-Sydney’s North Shore holds some of the city’s most sought-after wedding venues - from stunning harbour views, to natural beauty, and some calm away from the CBD.
-I’ll share five standout venues I’ve been privileged enough to have illustrated at, each offering a distinct atmosphere, plus pros and cons which I hope helps you decide which one’s best for you + your vision!
+Below, I’m sharing five venues I’ve been privileged enough to have illustrated at, each with a distinct atmosphere, plus pros and cons - hopefully it helps you decide which one’s best for you and your vision.

-1. N’galawa Terrace (Taronga Zoo)
+N’galawa Terrace (Taronga Zoo)

-Perched high above Sydney Harbour within Taronga Zoo, N’galawa Terrace is one of North Sydney’s most visually striking wedding venues.
-With floor-to-ceiling glass and a wrap-around terrace, the space offers uninterrupted harbour views and a seamless indoor–outdoor experience that feels both elevated and welcoming.
+Perched high above Sydney Harbour within Taronga Zoo, N’galawa Terrace has floor-to-ceiling glass (no view interruption!!) and a wrap-around terrace.
 Well suited to medium and larger weddings, N’galawa Terrace allows couples to host their ceremony, cocktail hour, and reception in one cohesive setting.
-For couples who want a visual impact without sacrificing comfort or flow, N’galawa Terrace should definitely be on your list!
+Having said that, many of the weddings I work at have their ceremonies at Gili Rooftop, then shift guests over to N’Galawa Terrace for reception.

 Pros

-• Expansive panoramic views across Sydney Harbour
+• Panoramic views across Sydney Harbour

 • Suitable for ceremonies, cocktail hour, and reception in one location